dtcenter/METplus/docs/Release_Guide/release_steps/metplus/create_release_reference_branch.rst

 Create main branch and push to GitHub
 """""""""""""""""""""""""""""""""""""

-* After the truth data volumes have been generated, create the main_vX.Y branch off of the -ref branch.
+* After the truth data volumes have been generated, create the 'main_vX.Y' branch from 'main_vX.Y-ref' branch.
+All remaining development for the upcoming official release occurs on this new 'main_vX.Y' branch.

 ::